gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

 ..  container:: justify

-    Then, for convenience, let us center the PEG molecule in the box by typing:
+    Then, for convenience, let us center the PEG molecule in the box by using *gmx trjconv*:

 ..  code-block:: bash